Titanic Quarter: Completed projects

+In 2013, the SS Nomadic was restored, over 100 years after it was originally built.
+It sits in Hamilton Dock.
+It is the last remaining vessel of White Star Line.
+The iron caisson of the dry dock, built by Workman, Clark & Co.
+Ltd. in 1888 is awaiting restoration.

-In September 2017 a second hotel, Titanic Hotel Belfast, opened in the former Harland & Wolff Headquarters and Drawing Offices, billed as the "world's most authentic Titanic hotel".
+In September 2017 a second hotel, Titanic Hotel Belfast, opened in the former Harland & Wolff Headquarters and Drawing Offices.
+The hotel includes artwork in the drawing offices from former Harland and Wolff worker, now current artist, Colin H Davidson.

 Belfast Audi, operated by the Agnew Group, opened its new headquarters in November 2010.
 Located at 80 Sydenham Road, it created 115 new jobs.

 The first residential development in Titanic Quarter was completed in December 2010.
 The Arc comprises apartments and shops, and is located adjacent to Abercorn Basin.

-Belfast Porsche, operated by the Agnew Group, opened its new showroom beside Belfast Audi in December 2017.
-This replaced the existing showroom on Boucher Crescent.

 Sport

 In September 2014, Northern Irish boxer Carl Frampton won the IBF world super-bantamweight title in a specially constructed outdoor arena in the Titanic Quarter in front of 16,000 fans, Northern Ireland's largest ever boxing crowd.

 Transport

 The Titanic Quarter is served by Translink Metro Services 94, 600A and 600B bus services, which run from Donegall Square North (Across from City Hall) to Holywood Exchange, Catalyst Inc, and Belfast City Airport, via The SSE Arena, Queens Road, Titanic Belfast and Belfast Harbour Estate East.

 The area is also served by NI Railways services to Titanic Quarter (Bridge End) station, which is the first station heading towards Bangor on the Belfast–Bangor line from Lanyon Place.

 The G2 service, operated by the Belfast Rapid Transit System (Glider) also terminates at Titanic Quarter.